Learn Swedish at the TUM Language Center

 Courses during the semester break

-Use the lecture-free period before the Winter Semester 2018/2019, to improve your language skills.
+Use the lecture-free period before the Summer Semester 2019, to improve your language skills.

-- The program for the intensive courses can be found in TUMonline.
+- The program for the intensive courses can be found from 20.12.2018 in TUMonline.

 - The registration starts 3 weeks before each course starts.